mtyin/spanner-graph-agent/src/graph_agents/instructions/GRAPH_AGENT_DESCRIPTION.md

-An agent specialized in all graph-related operations (e.g. graph querying, graph modeling).
+An agent specialized in all graph-related operations (e.g. graph querying, graph schema).